Code of Ethics for Pharmacists

 V. A pharmacist maintains professional competence.

 A pharmacist has a duty to maintain knowledge and abilities as new medications, devices, and technologies become available and as health information advances.

 VI.
 A pharmacist respects the values and abilities of colleagues and other health professionals.

 When appropriate, a pharmacist asks for the consultation of colleagues or other health professionals or refers the patient.
 A pharmacist acknowledges that colleagues and other health professionals may differ in the beliefs and values they apply to the care of the patient.

 VII.
 A pharmacist serves individual, community, and societal needs.

 The primary obligation of a pharmacist is to individual patients.
-However, the obligations of a pharmacist may at times extend beyond the individual to the community and society.
-In these situations, ...
+However, the obligations of a pharmacist may at times extend beyond the individual ...